/api/wallets/transactions

 GET

-Retrieve recent transaction history from the active wallet's transactions.csv file.
+Retrieve recent transaction history from the specified wallet's transactions.csv file.

 Description